confluentinc/librdkafka/tests/chaos/README.md

   replicas (= `d`).
 New replicas `[d, b, c]`.
 If saturated (no broker outside current replicas), falls back to reorder and prints a notice.

+`add-consumer` / `remove-consumer` are no-ops in the default manual mode (which doesn't own an orchestrator-managed consumer pool — users bring their own workload).
+They are wired up for use by auto-mode rebalance triggers (e.g. a future `--rebalance-mid-roll` that pairs a consumer add/remove with the broker roll to exercise partition reassignment under chaos).

 ## Leader-change modes